dahea/quizApp/README.md

 - add a “Back” button to allow the user to go back and change answer
 - show the radio button selected for question.
 - add Handlebars.js templating to the quiz

-###specs to add
-- Add user authentication: allow users log in, and save their login credentials to local storage (HTML5 browser storage).
-- Use cookies to remember the user, and show a “Welcome, First Name” message when the user returns to the quiz.
+- use localStorage to save user's name and show them a welcome message upon returning to the quiz
-- Keep a record of all the users who take the quiz and show each user how her score ranks amongst the scores from other quiz takers.